Friday, January 7, 2022

 Up Schitt's Creek with one paddle!
 This issue of Rage for Men magazine was published in August, 1957.
 The cover artist is Clarence Doore.

-I got one chance to make this throw count!
+I've got one chance to make this throw count!
 This issue of Man's Conquest magazine was published in January, 1958.
 The cover artist is George Gross.

-No escape!
+The river of crawling death!
 This issue of Man's Life magazine was published in July, 1958.
 The cover artist is Will Hulsey.

-The fist shake-- always a classic gesture!
+The fist shake (always a classic gesture!).
 This issue of Man to Man magazine was published in August, 1960.
 The cover artist is unknown.

 If you can't stop yourself from falling into the jaws of a croc', it's probably best to be dead first.
 The Master of Broken Men was one of eight volumes that were republished by Corinth, chosen from the 48 issue output of the 1930's pulp magazine Operator 5.
 Robert Bonfils produced the cover art on all eight titles, which may or may not have been the jaws of death for any additional volumes being published.
 For for the record though, I like his artwork.
+This paperback was published in 1966.

-The predators who live on the recently colonized world of Avalon are called "grendels," powerful, toothsome monsters, with land speeds up to 100 miles per hour-- but the above image is clearly an Earth-born crocodile if there ever was one!
+The predators who live on the recently colonized world of Avalon are called "grendels," powerful, toothsome monsters, with land speeds up to 100 miles per hour--but the above image is clearly an Earth-born crocodile if there ever was one!
 This paperback reprint of The Legacy of Heorot by Larry Niven, Jerry Pournelle and Steven Barnes was published by Pocket in 1993.
 The impressive cover art was produced by Lee MacLeod.

 GONE FISHIN'!